NicolaLovo/GoogleCloudNotes/ch6-compute-engine/ch6.12-snapshots.md

 - any data required to restore the snapshot is moved to the next snapshot, increasing its size

+> [!NOTE]
+> If the disk has a snapshot schedule, you must before detach the schedule from the disk before deleting the snapshot.

 ### Scheduled snapshots

 - best practice for backups